 Sheriff Russell Thomas is a lifelong resident of Pike County.
-He was elected as the county’s chief Law Enforcement Officer in 1994 in record numbers by receiving the most votes ever in Pike County history.
-He was re-elected in 1998, 2002, 2006, and 2010.
+He was elected as the county's Chief Law Enforcement Officer in 1994 in record numbers by receiving the most votes ever in Pike County history.
+He was re-elected in 1998, 2002, 2006, 2010, 2014 and 2018.

 He has also served as a voting commission member twice for the Alabama Criminal Justice Information Center and has served as an Advisory Member of the Judicial Study Commission, the Alabama Child Death Review Team, and also has previously served as an Advisory Member to the Alabama Sentencing Commission for the Chief Justice.